deepakkumard/InsuranceRenewalSys/README.md

 # Module splitup

-Firebase authentication and fetch Realtime database
+Firebase authentication and fetch Realtime database (ajaykumar and Guna)

-Provide an Email /SMS alert feature for agent
+Provide an Email /SMS alert feature for agent (deepak kumar)

-Generate a renewal notice based on Taxes, agent commission
+Generate a renewal notice based on Taxes, agent commission (Guna)

 Inclusion of payments